-At routine testing, the estimated values should be compared with the values obtained at acceptance.
+At routine testing, the estimated values should be compared with the reference values.

 At acceptance testing, a value of FWHM that is 20% or more above the manufacturer's worst-case value would call for corrective action initiated through the manufacturer's representative.